🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 3. Go All-In on White Florals With Wintery Greenery

-Florals that scream winter wonderland
+Florals that whisper winter wonderland

 • Blooms: Garden roses, ranunculus, anemones, lisianthus, tulips, and white amaryllis.